hamedajorlou/BUILD/README.md

 # TopoGreedy: Topological Greedy Algorithm for Causal Discovery

-TopoGreedy is a novel algorithm for causal discovery that combines topological ordering with sparse precision matrix estimation using various implementations of the Graphical Lasso algorithm.
+TopoGreedy is an algorithm for causal discovery that combines topological ordering with sparse precision matrix estimation.
 This implementation provides efficient and scalable solutions for learning causal structures from observational data.
+Here we test different implementations of Graphical Lasso and we provide results for different types of graphs with various number of nodes.

 ## Overview